ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

-Specifically, if a mutually secured channel is established between two remote peers, and if that secure channel provides the required properties (as discussed below), it is possible to omit the protection provided by COSE, creating a use case for unprotected CWT Claims Sets.
+Specifically, if a mutually secured channel is established between two remote peers, and if that secure channel provides the required properties (as discussed below), it is possible to omit the protection provided by COSE/JOSE, creating a use case for unprotected CWT/JWT Claims Sets.
 Similarly, if there is one-way authentication, the party that did not authenticate may be in a position to send authentication information through this channel that allows the already authenticated party to authenticate the other party.

-This specification allocates a CBOR tag to mark Unprotected CWT Claims Sets (UCCS) as such and discusses conditions for its proper use in the scope of Remote Attestation Procedures (RATS {{-rats}}) in the usage scenario that is the conveyance of Evidence from an Attester to a Verifier.
+This specification allocates a CBOR tag to mark Unprotected CWT Claims Sets (UCCS).

+This specification discusses conditions for proper use of unsigned claims sets in the scope of Remote Attestation Procedures (RATS {{-rats}}) in the usage scenario that is the conveyance of Evidence from an Attester to a Verifier and also conveyance from the Verifer to the Relying Party.

-This specification does not change {{-cwt}}: A true CWT does not make use of the tag allocated here; the UCCS tag is an alternative to using COSE protection and a CWT tag.
+This specification does not change {{-cwt}}: A true CWT does not make use of the CBOR tag allocated here; the UCCS tag is an alternative to using COSE protection and a CWT tag.
+Similarly this specifiation does not change {{-jwt}}.
-Consequently, within the well-defined scope of a secure channel, it can be acceptable and economic to use the contents of a CWT without its COSE container and tag it with a UCCS CBOR tag for further processing within that scope -- or to use the contents of a UCCS CBOR tag for building a CWT to be signed by some entity that can vouch for those contents.
+Consequently, within the well-defined scope of a secure channel, it can be acceptable and economic to use the contents of a CWT or JWT without its COSE or JOSE container -- or to use the contents of a UCS for building a CWT or JWT to be signed by some entity that can vouch for those contents.

 ## Terminology